wavim/assignee/report/report.typ

 As I wrap up this report, I extend my thanks to the many tools, contributors, and collaborators who made Assignee a reality.
 I want to affirm my commitment to respecting intellectual property and licensing rights.
-In an era of boundless digital collaboration, we believe progress thrives when credit is given fairly, and innovation is built responsibly.
+In an era of boundless digital collaboration, I believe progress thrives when credit is given fairly, and innovation is built responsibly.